 The income or expenses related to valuation, sale and administration of acquired assets, which were collateral for problematic exposures, are reported under this position.
-In 2023, the bank realised loss of BGN 17 thousand, compared to a profit in 2022 (BGN 794 thousand).
+In 2024, the bank realised gain of BGN 810 thousand (2023: loss of BGN 17 thousand).